SusamTmg/IT-SUPPORT-AND-SYSTEM-ADMIN-LABS/week02_ticketing_and_troubleshooting/03_sop-simulated-issues.md

 This document contains three Standard Operating Procedures (SOPs) created during Week 2 of my IT Support Lab Portfolio.
 Each SOP outlines a clear, structured method for resolving common IT issues based on simulated tickets in Jira Service Management.

-These reflect the Tier 1 support tasks I practiced and demonstrate how I would approach these issues in a professional IT environment.
+These reflect the support tasks I practiced and demonstrate how I would approach these issues in a professional IT environment.

 ---